alireza1375/Illusionary-Robust-Features/README.md

 │   └── AutoAttack evaluation scripts and results
 │
 ├── Purified_robust_model/
-│   └── Proposed robustification algorithm (Purified Robust Dataset approach)
+│   └── Proposed robustification algorithm (Purified Robust Dataset approach).
+By running this, you can generate the purified robust dataset.
 │
 └── README.md